|Andrew waiting to bat.|

 Well, when he went to bat in the game he got his first hit of the season.
-My wife and I were so excited.
+His mom and I were so excited.
 He went on to get four hits that game and was given the game ball by the coaches.
 It was wonderful to see him being recognized and to see such a dramatic turn around in his batting.

 When we went to celebrate, by going out to eat some tacos, he shared with us that he was thankful for the support we gave him.
 It was a priceless moment.
 It is wonderful to be able to contribute to your children's growth and achievement.